Richard T. Ely’s Social Gospel of “Progressivism”: Socialism, Fascism, Racism, Eugenics and Militarism

 HT: Daniel Klein

-Tags: American History, Audio, Corporatism, Economics, Fascism, Immigration, Imperialism, Labor, Liberalism, Nanny State, Nationalism, Power, Progressivism, Regulation, Religion, Socialism, The State, Utilitarianism, War
+Tags: American History, Audio, Clifford F. Thies, corporate state, Corporatism, Economics, Fascism, Immigration, Imperialism, interventionism, Labor, Lawrence H. White, Liberalism, Nanny State, Nationalism, Power, Progressivism, Regulation, Religion, Socialism, The State, Utilitarianism, War, Woodrow Wilson